CJepps/Simmer-recipe-sharing/README.md

 - Form for registered users to use to submit recipe details.
 - Functionality for registered users to Create, read, update, and delete (CRUD) recipes.
 - Recipe section that displays users' recipes as a gallery of cards.
-- Recipe section search bar that alows users to search for recipes based on keywords.
+- Recipe section search bar that allows users to search for recipes based on keywords.
-- login/signup forms that alow users to access their recipes to edit using a password.
+- Login/signup forms that allow users to access their recipes to edit using a password.

 ### Design

 #### Framework
 I chose to use a bootstrap template to enable me to spend more development time writing the code for the backend of the website.
-I would then write custom html and css to personalise the website.
+I would then write custom HTML and CSS to personalize the website.
 #### Color scheme

 I used the website: Coolers to create a color palette for my website.
 After selecting an appropriate Hero image I could use this to generate a color palette.
 I wanted the website to look fresh and vibrant to complement the ingredients used in the recipes.